-So, in order to carry out a comprehensive search of the literature it is best not to just rely on this source but to search other University hosted databases such as Medline, Cinahl, or the Health Management Information Consortium database (HMIC).
+So, in order to carry out a comprehensive search of the literature it is best not to just rely on this source but to search other peer-reviewed databases such as Medline, Cinahl, or the Health Management Information Consortium database (HMIC).

 Wikipedia is a great place to start looking for information around a topic area.
 However, you do need to exercise some degree of caution when using Wikipedia as its content can be contributed, or changed by anyone at any time meaning that the information contained within it might not be accurate, comprehensive or impartial.

 So, when using Wikipedia it is always a good idea to both corroborate any information you find from an alternative authoritative source, and follow up some of its article references to check that they do support what is being claimed.